1. Read the catalog. Be sure to read the catalog to understand the requirements of the degree and concentration you are seeking.

 5. Milestones.
 To maintain record-keeping (and to keep us all on track!) the College has developed a series of Milestones that should be met.
 Be sure to familiarize yourself with the forms and actions required along the way.
 For example, there is a “Foreign Language or Research Requirement” that must be met.
 Also, you should be able to see your progress in Degree Works.
 It is worth checking Degree Works periodically so that you can ensure that you and the university have the same understanding of your progress!

 6. Coursework.
-All credits that are to apply toward the M.S. degree should be earned within seven years of the date of the degree, but we’re hopeful you won’t need more than two years to complete all of your coursework.
+All credits that are to apply toward the M.S. degree should be earned within seven years of the date of the degree, but our program is designed for you to complete all of your coursework and thesis in two academic years.
 The actual courses you take will vary with your concentration (see the Catalog for an updated list of required and elective courses for each concentration).
 All students in the M.S. degree program are required to take Geos 8001: Research Methods in the Geosciences and Geos 6095: Colloquium in Geosciences.

 - Geos 8001: Research Methods in the Geosciences.
 You should take Research Methods in the Geosciences the first time it is offered following admission to the program.
 Typically, this course is offered during the spring semester so that if you enter in fall, you have a semester to get to know faculty and other graduate students to hone in on your research area.
 Given that multiple disciplines are represented in the department, to fulfill the obligations of Research Methods, you are expected to work closely with your advisor to develop your thesis proposal (see below) or to identify possible research projects for your capstone experience.